+61 2 9188 7896 (24/7) Contact Us

 Convincing Tactics

 The victim has already seen their investment growing within their trading account (fake), and now the scammers will take it to another level again.
 The scammers advise the victim to download Atomic Wallet.
-The victim then downloads, registers and opens Atomic Wallet.
-At this point, the victim has full control of a private wallet which they own, and they know it is registered to them only.
+The victim then downloads, registers, and opens Atomic Wallet.
+At this point, the victim has full control of a private wallet that they own, and they know it is registered to them only.
 The scammers then send fake tokens into the Atomic Wallet.

-What the victim sees is their balance sitting there, within their own Atomic Wallet in the form of USDT, ETH or another crypto.
-This can be extremely convincing and from the victims’ point of view, the tokens appear completely legitimate.
+What the victim sees is their balance sitting there, within their own Atomic Wallet in the form of USDT, ETH, or another crypto.
+This can be extremely convincing, and from the victims’ point of view, the tokens appear completely legitimate.
 This makes the victim think they have been able to withdraw their investment and profits, further convincing them that they have made a legitimate investment.

-But these are not real tokens, they have no value and cannot be sold on an exchange.
+But these are not real tokens; they have no value and cannot be sold on an exchange.
 It’s only when the victim attempts to sell these tokens or move them to an exchange account that the nature of the scam is revealed.

 What to do if you Suspect the Crypto is Fake